matthewcheng222/COVID19_Smart_Alarm/README.md

 ## Built With

 * [Python3](https://www.python.org/) - The Programming Language Used
+* [Requests](https://pypi.org/project/requests/) - Used to get data for various APIs
 * [Flask](https://flask.palletsprojects.com/en/1.1.x/) - The WSGI Web Application Framework used
 * [PyTTSx3](https://github.com/nateshmbhat/pyttsx3) - Used for converting Text-to-Speech
+* [NewsAPI](https://newsapi.org) - Used for fetching up-to-date news articles
+* [OpenweatherAPI](https://openweathermap.org/api) - Used for fetching real-time weather data
+* [PHE COVID19 Dashboard API](https://github.com/publichealthengland/coronavirus-dashboard-api-python-sdk) - Used for fetching official COVID-19 figures in the UK

 ## Versioning